Tohluwahniy/food-app-python/README.md

 #  Food Order App with Python

 A simple food ordering system built using Python.
 This app allows users to browse food items, add them to a cart, and place an order.
-Designed as a beginner-friendly project to demonstrate basic Python skills, data handling, and UI logic (if using Tkinter or CLI).
+Designed as a beginner-friendly project to demonstrate basic Python skills, data handling.

 ---